 The university’s Supply Chain Management Certificate consists of three eight-week online certificate courses, including Functional Perspectives of Supply Chain Management, Tactical Implementation of Supply Chain Management and Strategic Best Practices of Supply Chain Management.
 USF also offers a Sustainable Supply Chain Management Certificate consisting of three eight-week online certificate courses: Green Supply Chain Management, Lean Supply Chain Management and Corporate and Environmental Sustainability.

 USF’s supply chain management offerings are the only expert-led, university-backed certificate courses available 100% online.
 As a student, you’ll enjoy the convenience of 24/7 access to course materials and lectures, which can be viewed via streaming video, MP4 downloads or CD-ROM.
-You’ll also be able to communicate with your instructors and fellow classmates through live chat, email, discussion boards and two-way voice over IP (VOIP).
+You’ll also be able to communicate with your instructors and fellow classmates through live chat, email and discussion boards.
 Upon completion of each course and the multi-course certificate program, you’ll receive a framed certificate of achievement from USF that validates your status as a supply chain management expert.